enzoferey/multicall-nitro/README.md

 ### Get blockchain values

-Writing calls is tedious and error-prone, use these utilities to get values of blockchain you connect to.
+Writing calls is tedious and error-prone, use these utilities to get values of the blockchain you connect to.

 ```ts
 import { getBlockchainNativeTokenBalanceMulticall } from "@enzoferey/multicall-nitro";